-- Rimowa Topas suitcase.
-I have been eying this one for more than a year now.
+I had been eying a Rimowa suitcase for more than a year.
 As I use my suitcase every week and some weeks even every day, hand luggage convenience is rather important to me.
-Over the years, I started to appreciate four-wheel hand luggage suitcases (well, apart from in cities like Prague and Gent with lots of cobble stones).
-And well, the Ferrari amongst the suitcases in Rimowa.
-So I was super happy when I eventually got myself one.
+Over the years, I started to appreciate four-wheel hand luggage suitcases (well, apart from in cities like London, Prague

 What are your favorites?